CrunchyData/pgmonitor/hugo/content/exporter/_index.md

 | crunchy_pg_stat_statements_reset_collector.yml | Collection file with options to allow resetting of pg_stat_statements metrics |

-Run the setup_db.sql file on all databases that will be monitored by pgMonitor.
+Run the `setup_db.sql` file on all databases that will be monitored by pgMonitor.
 At minimum this must be at least the global database so the necessary database objects are created.
 The `pgmonitor-extension` is expected to be available to be installed in the target database(s) when running this file.
-Note the setup.sql file is a convenience file and the steps contained within it can be done manually and customized as needed.
+Note the `setup_db.sql` file is a convenience file and the steps contained within it can be done manually and customized as needed.

 The `sql_exporter.yml.example` file should be copied and renamed to `sql_exporter.yml` since this is what the sysconfig file is expecting to find.
 This file contains settings for sql_exporter, the list of collection files to use, and the configuration for which databases to connect to and which collections to run on each database.
-Please see the examples inside the file and refer to the upstream project for all of the configuration options available.
+Please see the examples inside the file and refer to the [upstream project](#non-rpm-installs) for all of the configuration options available.
 The example shows how to run both the global and per-db collections on the default 'postgres' database.
 It also shows how you can connect to PgBouncer to collect metrics directly from it as well.
 The collector names that can be used can be found inside the collection files at the top.
-For additional information on setting up the sql_exporter, please see the (upstream documentation)[#non-rpm-installs]
+For additional information on setting up the sql_exporter, please see the [upstream documentation](#non-rpm-installs).

-Note that your pg_hba.conf will have to be configured to allow the {{< shell >}}ccp_monitoring{{< /shell >}} system user to connect as the {{< shell >}}ccp_monitoring{{< /shell >}} role to any database in the instance. sql_exporter is set to connect via the local TCP loopback by default.
+Note that your `pg_hba.conf` will have to be configured to allow the {{< shell >}}ccp_monitoring{{< /shell >}} system user to connect as the {{< shell >}}ccp_monitoring{{< /shell >}} role to any database in the instance. sql_exporter is set to connect via the local TCP loopback by default.
 If passwordless login is desired, a .pgpass file can be created for the ccp_monitoring user or the connection configuration can be changed to use a local socket and peer-based authentication can be done instead.

 For replica servers, the setup is the same except that the setup_db.sql file does not need to be run since writes cannot be done there and it was already run on the primary.

 ##### Access Control: GRANT statements

-The {{< shell >}}ccp_monitoring{{< /shell >}} database role (created by running the "setup_db.sql" file above) must be allowed to connect to all databases in the cluster.
+The {{< shell >}}ccp_monitoring{{< /shell >}} database role (created by running the `setup_db.sql` file above) must be allowed to connect to all databases in the cluster.
 Note that by default, all users are granted CONNECT on all new databases, so this step can likely be skipped.
 Otherwise, run the following command to generate the necessary GRANT statements:

 ```sql
 SELECT 'GRANT CONNECT ON DATABASE "' || datname || '" TO ccp_monitoring;'